 Address: Place Georges-Pompidou, 75004 Paris, France

-The Centre Pompidou contains the Musée National d’Art Moderne, which is the largest museum of modern art in Europe.
+The Centre Pompidou contains the Musée National d’Art Moderne, Europe’s largest museum of modern art.
 The museum has a collection of over 200,000 pieces of art from the early 20th century to the present day.
 The sculpture Horizontal by Alexander Calder is a free-standing mobile that is 7.6 m (25 ft) tall.
 The sculpture was placed in front of the Centre Pompidou in 2012.

 The sculpture is an abstract representation of a balance beam.
-The sculpture was inspired by Calder’s time spent working as a circus acrobat.
-The Center Pompidou is one of the most-visited museums in Paris, with over 5 million visitors each year.
-Admission is free for all visitors on the first Sunday of each month from November to March.
+The sculpture was inspired by Calder’s time working as a circus acrobat.
+The Center Pompidou is one of the most-visited museums in Paris, with over 5 million visitors annually.
+Admission is free for all visitors from November to March on the first Sunday of each month.

 See Related: Famous Historical Landmarks in France